m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.5.0 - Added pyproject.toml file to satisfy Python 3.11 requirements.
+          Updated build scripts to use python3 -m build instead of calling setup.py directly.
+Test targets were updated, Ubuntu 20.04 was dropped, Ubuntu 22.10 was added, FreeBSD python version upgraded to 3.9, OpenBSD upgraded to 7.2, Windows 10 Python upgraded to 3.11, Windows 11 Python upgraded to 3.11.
+Removed duplicate assignment in parameter parsing return data in arrayparams_asum.c.
+          Added __version__ attribute to allow checking package version number at run time.
+Added version unit test.
+Updated setup.py and other files to allow the version number to be automatically updated from a single source at build time.
 * 8.4.1 - Minor bug fix for asum for unsigned integer SIMD on ARM.
 This corrects the function return type for SIMD operations on ARM.
           No incorrect behaviour was found in the original, but this change